wootzapp/www/index.md

 we believe that a web browser with  depin primitives is the best way for users to use and contribute to depin economy.
 Because a web browser is anyway your highest used app in a day..especially on the mobile.

 ### Why Wootz
 Wootz steel originated in South India - in present day Kodumanal, Tamil Nadu.
-The word "*wootz*" appears to have originated as a mistranscription of *wook*  - from the Tamil language root word *urukku*.
+It later spread around the world as "Damascus Steel", before the pre-independence colonial rulers of India banned making wootz steel.

 Wootz is the strongest, sharpest and best steel in the world.
 Definitely better than Chrome ;)